 Training is an important and long-standing aspect of our agency identity.
 We invest time and thought into our training roles, and we take great pride in helping our trainees grow and develop.
 We have trained practicum students from UI doctoral programs for four decades.
 Our doctoral internship in psychology has been APA-accredited since 1979.
 We have expanded to include social workers in our multi-disciplinary staff, and we are excited about adding social work training.

-As of the start of the 2019-2020 academic year, we will have 11.45 FTE staff psychologists who will provide supervision and/or contribute to training.
-We have four social workers who can serve as therapy group co-facilitators clinical case managers, and clinical supervisors to social work students.
+As of the start of the 2020-2021 academic year, we will have 8.25 FTE staff psychologists who will provide supervision and/or contribute to training.
+We have three social workers who contribute to psychology internship and social work practicum training.
 We are identified as scientist-practitioners, with a clear commitment to deliver evidence-based services to diverse consumers.
 We strive to help our trainees deliver responsive, multiculturally competent, and effective services.
 We as trainers are committed to engage with our trainees to examine the assumptions that inform our work; these are inextricably linked to our life experiences and intersecting sets of privileged and oppressed identities.